mpipatta/mpipatta.github.io/TutorialContents.md

-## Tutorials on Building Data Analytics
+## Tutorials on Building-level Data Analytics

 During the past several years, I have been involved in smart building research.
 I would like to create this set of tutorials to share the knowledge that I learned, related to building-level data analytics, building-level load forecasting and more.